JosieOnGit/Luniks/Stories/GHOST TEMPLES/Scattered Info.md

 ## Known Symbols
 *// **Outdated** (**April 2024**), and due for a rewrite*

-Temple symbols are organized in the following manner:
+Temple symbols are organised in the following manner:
 - **Element** (Earth, Fire, Water, Air)
 - **Sun** (Traditionally those near the system the temple is located)
 - **Greek letter** (Alfa through Zeta)